Can I Get A Mortgage With Bad Credit?

 How a Short-Term Loan Can Help

 Short-term loans can be beneficial in various financial situations, providing a quick solution to cover urgent expenses and avoid negative impacts on credit scores.
-These loans are accessible even for individuals with poor credit ratings, offering amounts ranging from £400 to £2500.
+These loans are accessible even for individuals with poor credit ratings, offering amounts ranging from £400 to £2500 over 6 months, 12 or 24 months.
 By responsibly managing and repaying short-term loans on time, borrowers can demonstrate their ability to handle debt effectively, potentially improving their credit scores over time.

 Take a big step towards getting back on track with your finances today with the One Stop Money Shop.
 Whether you need a short-term loan to cover one of life’s unexpected bills or you’re looking for help securing a mortgage for your dream home, our expert team is on hand to help.